randhir111/shopify-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-15. ### Describe your experience with Shopify's checkout process customization.
+15. ### Describe your experience with Shopify checkout process customization.
     I customized the checkout process by adding a progress bar and integrating a one-click upsell feature, which significantly improved the user experience and boosted average order value.
 Additionally, I implemented custom discount logic to provide personalized offers during checkout.

   **[⬆ Back to Top](#table-of-contents)**